Foto: Mr. Note19 - stock.adobe.com

 CHURCH TAXES

-This tax is levied as a nine percent surcharge on your tax bill, meaning that you pay nine percent of your income tax, not your income.
-The tax is automatically deducted from your salary and then given to the church of your choice.
+So when you fill in a religion on this tax form, you‘re basically giving the state the green light to register you as a church member and then charge you a church tax (Kirchensteuer).
+This tax is added on as a nine percent surcharge to your tax bill, so you‘re paying nine percent of your income tax, not your income.
+The tax is automatically taken out of your salary and then given to the church of your choice.

 Anglican Episcopal Services